JackPotter7/Project_04_RedditBot/README.md

 # Favorite Thread #

 Here is a [link](https://old.reddit.com/r/cs40_2022fall/comments/z0h7ar/dont_give_them_what_they_want/) to my favorite thread involving my bot.
 Below is an image of the comments in this thread.
 I think this thread is funny because the original comments/submission are very formal and discuss serious topics.
 On the contrary, my bot's posts are very informal and use terms like "drippiest" which I think is pretty funny.
-Overall, I like the juxtaposition of my silly comments and the origal serious comments.
+Overall, I like the juxtaposition of my silly comments and the original serious comments.